sgtpep/pmenu/README.md

 # pmenu
-A dynamic terminal-based menu inspired by dmenu written in Python without dependencies with an optional [MRU](https://en.wikipedia.org/wiki/Most_Recently_Used) ordering, application launcher and CtrlP alternative.
+A dynamic terminal-based menu inspired by dmenu written in Python without dependencies with an optional [MRU](https://en.wikipedia.org/wiki/Most_Recently_Used) ordering which could also be used as an application launcher and CtrlP alternative.

 Discussion: https://bbs.archlinux.org/viewtopic.php?id=201674.